 It makes use of weight plates which you can add to the front or back enclosures, to get up to 50lbs of additional weight.
 However, you have to purchase these weight plates separately, which is the only downside of the excellent Bear Komplex weighted vest.
 That aside, this vest is easily the best weighted vest for CrossFit lovers.

-The Hyperwear Hypervest Elite is one of the best weighted vest that can help you add more resistance to your workout.
+The Hyperwear Hypervest Elite is one of the best weighted vests that can help you add more resistance to your workout.
 The Hyper Vest Elite is noticeably thin, comfortable, and fits snugly to your body well whether you are wearing it over your training clothes or against bare skin.
-It is made from Cordura nylon fabric, which is very durable, breathable, and does not hold odor.
+It is made from Cordura nylon fabric, which is very durable, breathable, and does not hold an odor.
 It comes with adjustable elastic cords on the sides and is available in various sizes ranging from small to extra-large.

 Despite the low-profile design of this vest, the weight is evenly distributed.
-The number of weights the vest comes with is dependent on the size you that you purchase.
+The number of weights the vest comes with is dependent on the size that you purchase.
 The weights are small metal plates that fit into tiny pockets all over the vest.

-It’s one of the pricier vests on this list, but makes for a great option for those looking for a thin and fit weighted vest.
+It’s one of the pricier vests on this list but makes for a great option for those looking for a thin and fit weighted vest.